CHARACTERISTICS OF THE CLASS

 Considerable knowledge of and skill in the operations and maintenance of the various types of apparatus and equipment used in firefighting activities.

-A thorough knowledge and an understanding of the Fire Department Rules and Regulation, Standard Operating Guidelines, and Union contract.
+A thorough knowledge and an understanding of the Fire Department Rules and Regulation, Standard Operating Guidelines, and Collective Bargaining Agreement (CBA).

 Ability to lead subordinates effectively and maintain discipline; exercise sound judgement; promote harmony and to cooperate with other agencies.